UC co-op students earned a record $66 million

 “Once I became a co-op, I could live off of my co-op earnings,” he says.
 “It allowed me to pay my way through school all out of pocket with no debt.”
 Co-op meant more than money to Barham, though.
 It meant having a full-time job awaiting him when he was done with his degree in information technology.
 Barham spent all five of his co-op semesters with Mitsubishi Electric, where management saw his potential early on and asked him to continue working.
 Barham gladly obliged, having worked with people he liked and gaining increased responsibilities each time he returned.
 Before he graduated in spring 2018, Barham had been hired full-time as a business analyst.

 Spending each and every co-op semester with the same employer isn’t typical.
 Many students make a point of spending each semester with a different employer to figure out their likes and dislikes.
-That’s what Emily Adams did while she pursued her architecture degree.
+That’s what Emily Adams did while she pursued her bachelor's and master's degrees in architecture.
 Filled with wanderlust, the Cincinnati native had originally wanted to attend college in New Orleans, but her mother applied to UC on her behalf.
 Adams finally relented when her grandfather asked her why she would leave Cincinnati when “we have one of the best architecture schools in our backyard?”

 “I’m so glad I stayed.
 It’s been great.
 No complaints,” Adams says.
 “Really, what got me to decide to stay was co-op.
 I told myself that I would go to New Orleans for a co-op instead of going there full-time for school, and it gave me the opportunity to actually jump around more than if I’d just gone to a different university.”
 And jump around she did: Adams spent each of her five co-op semesters with different employers of all sizes in different regions of the country.
 With each co-op experience, Adams saw her market value increase, going up from about $13 per hour at her first co-op to $30 per hour in her fifth.
 After graduating in spring 2018, Adams is headed to Los Angeles to work with Walt Disney Imagineering, where she’ll work alongside another UC grad, fellow DAAP alum Michael Brown, on designing an expansion for a Disney theme park in Tokyo.
 Just as it had been during her co-ops, UC’s reputation had already preceded her.